 Can Pregnant Women Use Icy Hot?

 I know you’re here to find out if Icy Hot is safe to use while breastfeeding, but it’s good to know if pregnant women can use Icy Hot or not.
+But can you put Icy Hot pregnant in the same sentence?

 Even though this product is quite safe to use while breastfeeding, many experts advise women to skip it during pregnancy.
+Steer clear from it.

 When you’re nursing, your baby gets many things you consume through breast milk.
 When you’re pregnant, your baby gets everything you’re consuming and using through the placenta.